AI is the new horizon for news

 Another issue to solve is transparency: is it important to know if an article is produced by a robot or a human?
 Will we in a couple of years have to add a disclaimer at the end of some stories that they are ‘machine-written’?
 This debate is important for the journalists (the production side) as much as it is important for the readers (the consumption side).

-7. Automated news and automated fake news are the two faces of the same coin
+7. Automated news and automated fake news and videos are the two faces of the same coin

 At the moment, the debate around so-called ‘fake news’ is a bit naive: it’s all about trust and how to debunk hoaxes and fabricated information, as if the truth will triumph, thanks to an army of human fact-checkers or even automated fact-checking systems.
 The reality will be different because the fight will happen on social media, blogs, peer-to-peer communications, and the darknet, not on mainstream or legacy media.
-Potentially, millions of small fake news will never be checked, but it will be enough to weaken democracies.
+Potentially, millions of small fake news, fake comments and fake accounts will never be checked, but it will be enough to weaken democracies.

 Tomorrow, the second inherent risk of AI will not be the loss of data, but the loss of their integrity.
 Hackers will have the possibility to enter our databases and systems, slightly modify or manipulate the data: maybe just 0.1%, but a crucial piece of information.
 It means that news media might not know if the integrity of their data was damaged or altered.